 2. Personalized ads

 Google considers remarketing to be a subcategory of personalized advertising, which can be effective when you segment your audience to deliver a better user experience.
-Personalized ads target consumers based on the interests they have shown online.
+Personalized ads target consumers based on demographic targeting and the interests they have shown online.
 You can even create ads that show personalized product recommendations based on a user’s recent interactions with your website.

 Affinity targeting shows your ads to consumers who have demonstrated an active interest in your market.
 These affinity groups can be relatively broad—like “car enthusiasts” or “movie lovers”—letting you reach large numbers of people.